Teaching the Montgomery Bus Boycott

 Widespread Boycotts at the Turn of the Century

 Read about dozens of boycotts by African Americans in “The Boycott Movement Against Jim Crow Streetcars in the South, 1900-1906” by August Meier from the Journal of American History.

 The Library of Congress houses an extensive collection on Rosa Parks and the Montgomery Bus Boycott.

 In this short film, Teaching About the Montgomery Bus Boycott, first grade teacher Maggie Donovan (SNCC veteran) introduces her students to the fight to desegregate the buses, placing Rosa Parks in the context of the larger community efforts.
 This film by Teaching for Change is ideal for professional development workshops.
 2006.
 15 min.

 Montgomery Bus Boycott: They Changed the World

-See video clips of civil rights pioneers as they explain the events surroundings the boycott, voices of the boycott, news articles, and more.
+The website Montgomery Bus Boycott: They Changed the World offers video clips of activists about the events surroundings the boycott, voices of the boycott, news articles, and more.